CAS-Atlantic/vtr-verilog-to-routing/doc/src/vtr/run_vtr_flow.rst

     # Using the Surelog plugin if installed, otherwise failure on the unsupported file type
     ./run_vtr_flow <path/to/UHDM/File> <path/to/arch/file> -start yosys -parser surelog

-Running the default VTR flow using the Yosys standalone front-end.
+Running the default VTR flow using the Parmys standalone front-end.
 The Yosys HDL parser is considered as Yosys-SystemVerilog plugin (i.e., ``read_systemverilog``) and Yosys UHDM plugin (i.e., ``read_uhdm``), respectively.
-It is worth mentioning that utilizing Yosys plugins requires passing the ``-DYOSYS_SV_UHDM_PLUGIN=ON`` compile flag to build and install the plugins for the Yosys front-end.
+Utilizing Yosys plugins requires passing the ``-DYOSYS_SV_UHDM_PLUGIN=ON`` compile flag to build and install the plugins for the Parmys front-end.

 .. code-block:: bash